bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-04-23-newsletter.md

   values seem high, recall this is for a simulation network more than 25 times the size of the current mainnet network and 1,000 times the size of the network a bit over a year ago.)
-A notable part of this change is C-Lightning switching from its rather unique [Bellman-Ford-Gibson (BFG)][bfg post] routing algorithm to a [slightly-customized][e197956] version of [Dijkstra][].
+A notable part of this change is C-Lightning switching from its rather unique [Bellman--Ford--Gibson (BFG)][bfg post] routing algorithm to a [slightly-customized][e197956] version of [Dijkstra][].